dhoulder/lizard-evolution/README.md

 `./examples/` contains sample configuration and input files.

+`./scripts/` contains shell scripts to assist in running the model and pre-processing input data.
+Run these without arguments for usage information.

 `./r-package/` contains files that provide an R API that allows the model to be called from the R interpreter.